pydata/xarray/doc/user-guide/dask.rst

 It can be helpful to choose chunk sizes based on your downstream analyses and to chunk as early as possible.
 Datasets with smaller chunks along the time axis, for example, can make time domain problems easier to parallelize since Dask can perform the same operation on each time chunk.
 If you're working with a large dataset with chunks that make downstream analyses challenging, you may need to rechunk your data.
 This is an expensive operation though, so is only recommended when needed.

-You can rechunk a dataset by:
+You can chunk or rechunk a dataset by:

-- Specifying ``chunks={}`` when reading in your dataset.
+- Specifying the ``chunks`` kwarg when reading in your dataset.
 If you know you'll want to do some spatial subsetting, for example, you could use ``chunks={'latitude': 10, 'longitude': 10}`` to specify small chunks across space.
 This can avoid loading subsets of data that span multiple chunks, thus reducing the number of file reads.
 Note that this will only work, though, for chunks that are similar to how the data is chunked on disk.
 Otherwise, it will be very slow and require a lot of network bandwidth.
+- Many array file formats are chunked on disk.
+You can specify ``chunks={}`` to have a single dask chunk map to a single on-disk chunk, and ``chunks="auto"`` to have a single dask chunk be a automatically chosen multiple of the on-disk chunks.
 - Using :py:meth:`Dataset.chunk` after you've already read in your dataset.
 For time domain problems, for example, you can use ``ds.chunk(time=TimeResampler())`` to rechunk according to a specified unit of time. ``ds.chunk(time=TimeResampler("MS"))``, for example, will set the chunks so that a month of data is contained in one chunk.